Narrow-bandwidth Television Association

 Picture of the

-Figure 4 shows the mirror screw arrangement, a series of metal strips, each polished along one of its long edges, mounted in a spiral staircase arrangement.
+Figure 4 shows the mirror screw arrangement, a series of strips of metal with polished edges mounted in a spiral staircase arrangement.
 Normally used as a receiving device it could produce a fairly large display.
 A modulated light source is projected on to the mirror screw.
-When the rotating shaft is synchronised to the incoming video source the reflection off the mirrors when viewed from the front of the mirror will produce a picture.
-We do not recommend beginners taking on this project as the positioning of the mirrors and the quality of the polishing is critical to get good results.
+When the rotat-ing shaft is synchronised to the incoming video source the reflection off the mirrors when viewed from the front of the mirror will produce a picture.
+We do not recommend beginners taking on this project as the positioning of the mirrors and the quality of the polishing and the black-ness of all other sur-faces is critical to get good results.

 Modern Components